 As you can see, your initial annual investment could vary wildly depending on which schools you’re considering.
-With an average outlay of $32,913 to cover your child’s first year, you’ll probably want to do your research on international schools.
-But don’t despair: the range of fees is very broad (anywhere from around $17,000 up to $47,000) and there are schools aplenty.
-In 2017 we even saw the launch of three new schools at the lower end of the price range – Invictus International, Global Indian International and One World International Nanyang – and the opening of Middleton International School at the start of 2018.
+With an average outlay of $34,644 to cover your child’s first year, you’ll probably want to do your research on international schools.
+But don’t despair: the range of fees is very broad (anywhere from around $18,000 up to $49,000) and there are schools aplenty.
+In 2017 we even saw the launch of three new schools at the lower end of the price range – Invictus International, Global Indian International School and One World International Nanyang – and the opening of Middleton International School at the start of 2018.
 The fees aren’t getting any lower but more affordable schools opening may be a sign of things to come in Singapore.
 It really comes down to deciding on your family’s budget and therefore which ones will make it onto the shortlist.
 It’s also worth noting that while some costs may seem high, other fees like facilities and field trips are often included within the school fees, such as books and classroom materials, including the use of IT facilities.
 It pays to check with your prospective schools to find out more about the potential fees AND savings.

 Some ‘fun’ fee facts you might not know:

 - The average annual tuition fee – the biggest cost you need to consider – is $28,392.

 - Submitting an application is free at some schools… but up to $4,500 at others!
 However, some application fees are partially refundable.
 Keep an eye out for open days which have offers of discounted or waived registration fees, you’ll be saving a pretty penny!